steadywool/fedora-playbook/README.md

 ```

 Quit the chroot and start your new system.
-Start the `NetworkManager` service and configure your connection with `nmtui`:
+Start the `NetworkManager.service` service and configure your connection with `nmtui`:
 ```
-# systemctl start NetworkManager
+# systemctl start NetworkManager.service
 # nmtui
 ```